Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: The numerical schemes

-\end{linenomath} and we take the safety coefficient $\rho_s = 0.9$, and $k_{\min} = 10^{-9}$ for all simulations.
-For the \IMEX and \SAV schemes $k_{\max}$ is taken to be $\infty,$ while for the \PSD scheme, the optimal value of $k_{\max}$ depends upon $\qtype,$ as shown in the Table \ref{tolPSD}. \tcm{As discussed in \cite{Hairer-93}, to ensure zero-stability for the variable step size BDF2 in \eqref{BDF2-general}, $A_{dp}(e,k)$ needs to be bounded from above by $\big (1+\sqrt{2}\big ) k$.} Numerical exploration with this bound on $A_{dp}$ showed it afforded no significant impact on the benchmark problems. \tcg{ \begin{remark} We have chosen the time step adaptivity to directly enforce that the approximate solutions are accurate to a desired local error tolerance, $\sigma_{\rm tol}$.
+and we take the safety coefficient $\rho_s = 0.9$, and $k_{\min} = 10^{-9}$ for all simulations.
+For the \IMEX and \SAV schemes $k_{\max}$ is taken to be $\infty,$ while for the \PSD scheme, the optimal value of $k_{\max}$ depends upon $\qtype,$ as shown in the Table \ref{tolPSD}.
+As discussed in \cite{Hairer-93}, to ensure zero-stability for the variable step size BDF2 in \eqref{BDF2-general}, $A_{dp}(e,k)$ needs to be bounded from above by $\big (1+\sqrt{2}\big ) k$.
+Numerical exploration with this bound on $A_{dp}$ showed it afforded no significant impact on the benchmark problems.

+\begin{remark} We have chosen the time step adaptivity to directly enforce that the approximate solutions are accurate to a desired local error tolerance, $\sigma_{\rm tol}$.
 We employ an algorithm similar to that in \cite{Shen-SIAMRev}, though there are several others that have a similar design and purpose, including for example, \cite{Gear1971,Hairer-93,HairerWanner1996,Sonderlind2002}.
 The method of \cite{QiaoZhangTang2011} is different in that the energy is monitored in time as a surrogate error indicator.
 When the preliminary steps indicate a rapid change in energy, the algorithm reduces the time step size with the goal of capturing the corresponding dynamics of the density field, the motivation is that abrupt changes in the energy correspond to topological changes in the density field.
 A preliminary comparison of the two disparate approaches gives us reason to favor the direct method.
 First, our objective is accurate density field calculations, and the direct method controls the density field explicitly, rather than implicitly through the energy.
 The energy functional is scalar valued, and many classes of deformation do not locally change the value of the energy.
 This makes the performance of the energy monitoring time-stepping method very sensitive to choices in the time stepping control parameters.
-Second, the computation of the energy is an added expense that makes the use of an energy-based error indicator less attractive. \end{remark} }
+Second, the computation of the energy is an added expense that makes the use of an energy-based error indicator less attractive. \end{remark}